iEngage/java-sdk/docs/InteractionApi.md

 <a name="likeResponse"></a>
 # **likeResponse**
-> VerveResponseInteractionResponse likeResponse(interactionId, responseId, loggedInUserId, accessToken, clientToken, fields)
+> VerveResponseInteractionResponse likeResponse(interactionId, responseId, requesterId, clientToken, fields, accessToken)

 Like response